The access problem with AI coding agents

 # - Policy version: v1.2.3

-We built this at Cordum because we watched the same pattern repeat across our design partners: teams adopt a coding agent, give it broad access because that is the default, and then scramble when the first incident happens.
-The governed workflow prevents the scramble.
+We built this at Cordum because we kept seeing the same pattern: teams adopt a coding agent, give it broad access because that is the default, and then scramble after the first bad action.
+The governed workflow reduces that scramble.